FayonaC/dit355-distributedsystems-documentation/README.md

 5. The system shall provide booking confirmation/rejection to users.
 6. The system shall keep track of free time slots.
 7. The system shall keep track of the booked appointments.
+8. The system shall provide a way for the dentist information to be updated.

 ## Non-functional Requirements
 1. The system shall be fault tolerant.
     1. The system shall be capable of appropriately handling standard failures, such as wrongly formatted data inputs or out of bounds inputs for the defined interfaces.
     2. The system’s resource-handling shall be mindful, e.g. stopped components must unsubscribe from the MQTT broker fulfilling the contract.
+    3. The system shall be able to handle large amounts of requests at the same time.
 2. The system shall be responsive.
     1. The system shall react to simultaneous bookings visually.